bradgwest/paap/write/paper.md

 abstractions which together form the visual structure of an image.
 Many works of a genre will share some of those visual abstractions, but will also share structural components with other genres.
-This pattern would lead to the diffuse grouping of images by genre or artist throughout the clsuters.
+This pattern would lead to the diffuse grouping of images by genre or artist throughout the clusters.

 \begin{figure}
 \centering